 We arrived in Wadi Musa the town which is home to the famous Petra just a little before noon and after dropping our luggage off at the Mövenpick Resort Petra which is located right across from the entrance of the historical site, we embarked on the magnificent journey of discovering Petra.

 It is here in Wadi Musa the Arabs believe that Moses struck a rock causing water to burst.
 Today there are approximately 17,000 people living in the area and most of them are involved in the tourism industry.
 In 1982 there were only two hotels in Petra, today they count a total of 69 hotels.
+You might be interested to learn how to budget your trip.

 Discovering Petra —The History of the Lost City of Petra